 Licensed Educational Psychologist | Parent Advocate | Early Childhood Specialist

-Hi I'm Monica Trost, a licensed educational psychologist and a parent of a neurodivergent child.
-I know first hand how overwhelming it can feel to navigate the special education system; especially, when all you want is for your child to feel understood, supported, and seen.
+Hi I'm Monica Trost, a Licensed Educational Psychologist and a parent of a neurodivergent child.
+My licensure and training are equivalent to a School Psychologist on your school's IEP team - the difference is, I'm here to work for you.
+I founded Prepared Parent Advocate because I know first hand how overwhelming it can feel to navigate the special education system; especially, when all you want is for your child to feel understood, supported, and seen.

-With over ten years of experience in public schools, I've sat at hundreds of IEP tables and supported families through the evaluation, eligibility decisions, and service plans.
+With over ten years of experience in public schools in varying roles, I've sat at hundreds of IEP tables and supported families through the evaluation, eligibility decisions, and service plans.
 But it wasn't until I became a parent myself that I truly felt the urgency and emotional weight so many families carry.

 That lived experience, combined with my professional training, shapes the way I show up: with empathy, clarity, and deep respect for each family's unique journey.